pyunity/pyunity/docs/source/tutorials/tutorial1.rst

 Transforms also have ``localEulerAngles`` and ``eulerAngles`` properties, which just represent the Euler angles of the rotation Quaternions.
-If you don't know what to do, only use the ``eulerAngles`` property.
+If you don't know how Quaternions work, only use the ``eulerAngles`` property.

 In the next tutorial, we'll be covering how to render things